opengovsg/checkfirst/README.md

 ### Entrypoint
 - `src/client/index.tsx` - mounts `src/client/App.tsx` onto document

+## Possible Issues with Running Code + Solutions

+### Connection with postgres database

+By default SQLite DB is used.
+For other available environments refer to: `src/server/database/config/config.ts` or edit the dialect for development environment to `postgres`

+### SQLite table not found
+This may occur if the SQlite tables created is in the wrong format or required tables are not created

+Add `await sequelize.sync({force:true}` to the `server/database/index` file after `await sequelize.authenticate()`.
+This will force all the tables in to be dropped and created again with the correct tables.

+A potential long term fix for issues related to SQLite is to replace SQLite with a docker-compose environment for usage during development.

 ## Performing Migrations
 This section explains the steps required to perform remote database schema migrations using a bastion SSH instance.